Field theories of active particle systems and their entropy production: Introduction

 Field theory has been the work-horse of statistical mechanics for many decades \cite{DombGreenLebowitz:1972}, because it allows for an efficient calculation and a systematic approximation of universal and non-universal observables in many-particle systems by means of a powerful machinery, that can be cast in an elegant, physically meaningful language in the form of diagrams.
 To apply this framework to active particle systems, effective field theories have been proposed, that use the continuously varying local particle density as the relevant degree of freedom.
 However, the entropy production of an approximating field theory is not necessarily a good approximation of the microscopic entropy production of the actual particle system.
 An exact, fully microscopic framework to calculate the entropy production systematically in active many-particle systems remains a theoretical challenge.
-In recent years, several exact results have been found \cite{Gaspard:2004}, although those are limited to linear interaction forces \cite{LoosKlapp:2020,GodrecheLuck:2019}, or cases where the full time-dependent particle probability density is known \cite{CocconiETAL:2020}.
+In recent years, several exact results have been found \cite{Gaspard:2004}, although those are limited to linear interaction forces \cite{LoosKlapp:2020,GodrecheLuck:2019}, or cases where the full time-dependent particle probability density is known \cite{CocconiGarcia-MillanETAL:2020}.

 The entropy production crucially depends on the degrees of freedom used to describe the system state.
 Coarse-graining by integrating out degrees of freedom or by mapping sets of microstates to mesostates generally underestimate the entropy production \cite{RoldanETAL:2021, Esposito:2012, CocconiSalbreuxPruessner:2022, LoosPersonalCommunication:2021}.
 In \cite{NardiniETAL:2017} the particle dynamics has instead been approximated by recasting it as a continuously varying density subject to a Langevin equation of motion with additive noise.
 This approach captures much of the physics well, notably predicting that most of the entropy is produced at interfaces between dense and dilute phases \cite{NardiniETAL:2017,MartinETAL:2021,FodorETAL:2022}.
-Yet, it does not provide a lower bound of the entropy production, as it replaces the countably many particle degrees of freedom by the uncountably many of a density in space. \SMref{app_ring} illustrates this in a simple, tractable example displaying a \emph{divergent} entropy production.
+Yet, it does not provide a lower bound of the entropy production, as it replaces the countably many particle degrees of freedom by the uncountably many of a density in space. \SMref{app_ring} illustrates this in a simple, tractable example wrongly, but quite possibly generically displaying a \emph{divergent} entropy production in the framework of \cite{NardiniETAL:2017}.